-The single upload action must include only five (5) separate documents:
+The single upload action must include only four (4) separate documents:

-- 1. Signed, completed application form, in PDF. - 2.
-Signed, completed application form, in Word. - 3.
-Chair's letter, Dean's letter, biosketches, non-profit determination: As a single PDF (not a PDF portfolio), the third document must include the below, in this order: - a.
+- Signed, completed application form, in a Word document.
+Make sure ALL SIGNATURES are included! - 3.
+Chair's letter, Dean's letter, biosketches, non-profit determination: As a single PDF (not a PDF portfolio), this document must include the below, in this order: - a.
 A statement from the Chair.
 Statement must be on letterhead, signed, and addressed to "RPB's Review Committees."
 Limit twelve (12) pages; font size 10-point or higher.
 Avoid condensed typeface.
 Statement must include in this order: